tmforum-rand/TMForum-ODA-Ready-for-publication/README.md

 This document explains the repository fundamentals such as the component specification, stub and CTK (Component Test Kit).
 Component Specification purpose, attributes, and the key differences between the `oda.tmforum.org/v1beta3` and `oda.tmforum.org/v1beta4` are also going to be handled with in this documentation.

+Please Note :
+This repo is intended to house the Component project deliverables before they are committed to the TMForum.org website.

+It contains not only the YAML files specifying the Components but also (soon) the means to confirm that the Components specified can be certified as adhering to the Component Specification.

+The specifications contained here are derived from content in closed repos, such as the TM Forum API repos and the Component Specification repo.
+The factory code for producing these assets is contained in private repos ODA CI and ODA Component Conformance.

 The releasable assets in this repository are:
 - Golden Component definitions for each componets,
 - CTK's (Component Conformance Tests) (will be delivered soon)